oscal-compass/compliance-trestle/docs/cli.md

 </details>

-## `trestle task tanium-to-oscal`
+## `trestle task tanium-result-to-oscal`

-The *trestle task tanium-to-oscal* command facilitates transformation of Tanuim reports, each input file comprising individual lines consumable as *json*, into OSCAL partial results *.json* files.
+The *trestle task tanium-result-to-oscal* command facilitates transformation of Tanuim reports, each input file comprising individual lines consumable as *json*, into OSCAL partial results *.json* files.
 Specify required config parameters to indicate the location of the input and the output.
 Specify optional config parameter *output-overwrite* to indicate whether overwriting of existing output is permitted.